-On November 14, 2006, we received a letter from Manatt, Phelps & Phillips LLP on behalf of Acrux DDS Pty Ltd., FemPharm PTY Ltd. and Acrux Limited (collectively "Acrux") notifying us of an alleged dispute under the Testosterone and Estradiol Development Agreements between Vivus and Acrux.
-We believe we are in compliance with all material aspects of both of these agreements and have communicated this belief to Acrux.
-If we are unable to resolve the matter with Acrux, we intend to seek to enforce our rights under these agreements.
-The claims have not progressed further, but, to date, the claims have not been formally withdrawn.
-Development and commercialization of EvaMist and Testosterone MDTS continues as planned.
-We believe that we have a meritorious defense to claims made by Acrux in connection with the alleged dispute; however, in the event that Acrux should prevail in this matter, it may have a material adverse effect on our business, financial condition and results of operations.
-We are, and in the future expect to be, dependent upon collaborative arrangements or strategic alliances to complete the development and commercialization of some of our product candidates, particularly after the Phase 2 stage of clinical testing.
-These arrangements may place the development of our product candidates outside of our control, may require us to relinquish important rights, or may otherwise be on terms unfavorable to us.
+On November 14, 2006,we received a letter from Manatt, Phelps & Phillips LLP ("Manatt") on behalf of Acrux DDS Pty Ltd., FemPharm PTY Ltd., and Acrux Limited (collectively "Acrux") notifying us of an alleged dispute under the Testosterone ("Luramist") and Estradiol ("Evamist") Development Agreements (the "Acrux Agreements") between VIVUS and Acrux.
+Since that time VIVUS and Acrux have corresponded regarding the alleged dispute, with VIVUS having communicated its belief that it is in compliance with all material aspects of the Acrux Agreements.
+The claims relating to Evamist have not progressed further, but, to date, the claims have not been formally withdrawn.
+Per the terms of our Asset Purchase Agreement with K-V, the license with Acrux related to Evamist is sublicensed to K-V. Although we have sublicensed our rights under the Acrux Agreement related to Evamist to K-V, we will continue to have certain obligations under this license in the event that K-V does not satisfy the requirements under the sublicense agreement.
+We believe that we have a meritorious defense to the claims made by Acrux in connection with the alleged dispute; however, in the event that Acrux should prevail in this matter relating to Evamist it could have a material adverse effect on our business, financial condition and results of operations, including the possible payment of liquidated damages up to the amount paid by K-V for Evamist.